 1. Thiruparankundram :-

 Muruga, worshipped as Subramaniyan, is situated on the outskirts of Madurai at a shrine.
 This cave temple is located on a hillock that was constructed in the 8th century by King Maravarman Sundara Pandiyan.
-It is believed to be the location where Murugan married Deivayanai, the daughter of Lord Indra, as a gesture of appreciation for Murugan’s triumph over the demon king Surapadman.

 2.Thiruchendur :-

 To commemorate Murugan’s triumph over the demon king Surapadman, the Thiruchendur shrine was erected.
 It is situated in the Tuticorin district and is the sole temple among the six temples dedicated to Muruga that is located by the seashore, while the other five are situated in hilly regions.
-According to legend, after defeating Surapadman, Lord Muruga desired to express gratitude to his father Shiva, and therefore the divine architect Mayan was summoned to construct the shrine.
-Even today, one can observe Muruga in the position of offering prayers to his father at the temple.

 3. Palani :-

 The temple of Murugan in Palani (Thiruaavinankudi) is one of the six abodes of Lord Murugan, known as Arupadai Veedu.
 According to the legend, Sage Narada once visited Lord Shiva and presented him with a fruit called the fruit of knowledge, which led Shiva to organize a competition between his two sons, Ganesha and Muruga.

 The competition was to see who could travel around the world and return first to claim the fruit.
 Muruga, riding on his vahana, the peacock, accepted the challenge and embarked on his journey around the world.

 4. Swamimalai :-